Crispiness: Cooking techniques for crispiness

 There are a number of techniques to achieve crispiness when cooking.
-Frying food can make it crispy, such seen in French fries.
+Frying food can make it crispy, such as seen in french fries.
 A breading coating using flour, egg wash, and bread crumbs will provide a layer of crispiness.
 Baking and roasting impart crispiness, as well, as noted in the skin of Peking duck, porchetta or pernil.

 Crispiness is lost when food items are heated in the microwave oven as microwaves heat water within the food that then makes the food margins soggy.